 In July 2004, the Cassini mission entered the orbit of Saturn.
 Launched in October 1997, the Cassini spacecraft uses three DOE-supplied RTGs and is the largest spacecraft ever launched to explore the outer planets.
 It is successfully returning data and images of Saturn and its surrounding moons, using a broad range of scientific instruments.
 This mission requires RTGs because of the long distance from the sun, which makes the use of solar arrays impractical.
 The RTGs have allowed the mission to be extended twice; the mission is expected to last at least until 2017.

 Voyager Mission to Jupiter, Saturn, Uranus, Neptune and the Edge of the Solar System

 In the summer of 1977, Voyager 1 and 2 left Earth and began their grand tour of the outer planets.
 Both spacecraft use two RTGs supplied by DOE to generate electricity.
 In 1979, the spacecraft passed by Jupiter; in 1981, it passed by Saturn.
 Voyager 2 was the first spacecraft to encounter Uranus (1986) and Neptune (1989).
-Voyager 1 and 2 are currently exploring the heliosheath on the edge of the solar system, seeking out the boundary of interstellar space.
+Voyager 1 is currently exploring interstellar space.
+Voyager 2 is slightly closer to the sun and is currently exploring the heliosheath on the boundary of interstellar space.
 Voyager 1 is presently the farthest human-made object from Earth.
 It is currently more than 11 billion miles from earth.
 Both spacecraft remain operational and are sending back useful scientific data after over 35 years of operation.
 The RTGs are expected to continue producing enough power for spacecraft operations through 2025, 47 years after launch.

 Radioisotope Heater Units (RHUs) — RHUs use the heat generated by Pu-238 to keep a spacecraft’s instruments within their designed operating temperatures.